jafinn3/my_nvim_setup/README.md

 [CoC](https://github.com/neoclide/coc.nvim) is an Intellisense engine for vim.
 It provides linting, syntax highlighting, and autocompletion for many different filetypes.
 CoC extensions must be installed in order to make use of this plugin.
 I use:

-    :CocInstall coc-tsserver coc-python coc-json coc-snippets coc-vimlsp coc-clangd If you use `coc-clangd`, it is required that you also run:
+    :CocInstall coc-tsserver coc-python coc-json coc-snippets coc-vimlsp coc-clangd If you use `coc-clangd`, then you also need to install clangd and generate compile_commands.json for your project.
+See [here](https://clangd.llvm.org/installation.html) for more details.

+I've found that

     :CocCommand clangd.install

+doesn't work.

+`coc-python` is deprecated, and I will soon move to [coc-pyright](https://github.com/fannheyward/coc-pyright) for python3 support.

 The `coc-snippets` extension searches the `my_snippets/` directory for user snippets.

 #### vim-airline
-[vim-airline](https://github.com/vim-airline/vim-airline) provides a beautiful status bar at the bottom of the vim window. `plugins/airline.vim` has extra settings to provide buffer tabs at the top of the window.
+[vim-airline](https://github.com/vim-airline/vim-airline) provides a status bar at the bottom of the vim window. `plugins/airline.vim` has extra settings to provide buffer tabs at the top of the window.

 #### NERDTree
 [NERDTree](https://github.com/preservim/nerdtree) shows a directory tree at the side of the vim window, similar in style to the popular IDE/GUI text editors.
 I've configured `Ctrl+n` to toggle NERDTree on/off.

 #### fzf/fzf.vim/vim-rooter
 [fzf](https://github.com/junegunn/fzf), [fzf.vim](https://github.com/junegunn/fzf.vim), and [vim-rooter](https://github.com/airblade/vim-rooter) combine to provide extremely easy project-directory searching. fzf itself is not a vim plugin, so follow install instructions from the linked GitHub repository. vim-rooter allows you to search in an entire git repository (marked by `.git`) instead of just child directories.

-It is also required that you install [ripgrep.](https://github.com/BurntSushi/ripgrep)

 Once everything is installed, you have access to these commands